dharmendragpt5/Lending-Club-Case-Study/README.md

 Perform an analysis to understand the driving factors (or driver variables) behind loan default, i.e.the variables which are strong indicators of default.
-The company can utilise this knowledge for its portfolio and risk assessment.

 When a person applies for a loan, there are two types of decisions that could be taken by the company: